wendy-lpz/Honeypot-security/README.md

 2. Honeypot logs commands
 3. Parser cleans logs and analyzes attacks
 4. Data is sent to the backend API
 5. Dashboard displays real-time activity

+## How to install

 ## Screenshots

 ## Documentation